Amazing Facts About Bats

 How much do you know about the world's only flying mammal?
 Test your knowledge with these 10 bat facts.

 There are 1,100 species of bats worldwide, with 40 species in the United States alone.
 Though small in physical size, bats have a large footprint, making up one-quarter of the world's mammals.

 Learn more about one of the natural world’s unsung heroes:

 Bat mothers can find their babies among thousands or millions of other bats by their unique voices and scents.
 Having only one pup a year makes bats extremely vulnerable to extinction.

-9. Pallid bats eat scorpions!
-In fact, the bats appear to be immune to scorpion stings from even the most venomous scorpion in North America, the Arizona bark scorpion.
+Pallid bats appear to be immune to scorpion stings, even from the most venomous scorpion in North America, the Arizona bark scorpion.
 Up to 70% of a pallid bat’s diet can be scorpions at certain times of the year.

 Test Your Bat Knowledge

 Think you know bats?
 Text BATCAVE to 97779 to take our quiz!